 Discarded clothing on start line

 Each year we work with the British Heart Foundation to ensure clothing discarded at the start line is collected and donated to their charity shops.
-At the inaugural LLHM, 350 bags of T-shirts and jumpers were collected from the start line, which equates to £4,200 worth of donations for the British Heart Foundation.
+Over the past two years they have collected over 600 bags of t-shirts and jumpers equating to £6,700 worth of donations for the British Heart Foundation.

 Any surplus LLHM official technical T-shirts have previously been donated to KitAid, who distribute sports kit to some of the poorest places in the world and Sports Traider, who use donated kit to facilitate or fund the community sporting activities they run.